preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 At the top you will see a preview of what the editor will look like with the selected options.

-"Text Translator" is the option for a Machine Translation.
+"Text Translator" is the option for Machine Translations editors can use.
 All other options should be fairly self explanatory.

 Additional settings
 --------------------